Asmita-Chotani/NLP_Paper_Implementation/README.md

 for story generation on the basis of traditional metrics like Meteor and Bleu as well as human evaluation of the generated stories.

-This repo is the implementation of our NLP Project "ImagiNarrate: Building a Narrative with Images and Generated Captions", which also provides a codebase for the task of visual storytelling.
+This repo is the implementation of our NLP Project "ImagiNarrate: Building a Narrative with Images and Generated Captions".
 In the project, we introduce a new natural language processing (NLP) approach to solve the problem of visual storytelling that utilizes image features to generate captions and subsequently develop a coherent story line for the images.
-For more details on the baseline model, please check the latest version of the paper: [https://arxiv.org/abs/1804.09160](https://arxiv.org/abs/1804.09160).

-Downloaded the preprocessed ResNet-152 features [here](https://vist-arel.s3.amazonaws.com/resnet_features.zip) for Image Embeddings.

 <p align="demo">
 <img src="demo1.png">